Program for Broad Prosperity

 Within Tilburg University, various disciplines collaborate on energy and climate research.
 The researchers do this together with the government and civil society organizations.

-Academic Collaborative Center Inclusive Labor Market
+Academic Collaborative Center for an Inclusive Labor Market

 We aim to make the usage of digital tools and interventions for mental wellbeing and a healthy lifestyle accessible for everyone by 2030.
-But how can these tools and interventions support us?
-How do we know that they will actually work?
-How do we make sure they work for everyone, and what is needed for them to become a part of our daily life?

 Other initiatives Program for Broad Prosperity